High-Performance-Computing/Project/Solution.md

 ![](Images/SingleGPUarchitecture.png)

-We use the following link a resource to set up the train on multiple GPUs: https://towardsdatascience.com/train-a-neural-network-on-multi-gpu-with-tensorflow-42fa5f51b8af.
+We use the following link a resource to set up the training on multiple GPUs: https://towardsdatascience.com/train-a-neural-network-on-multi-gpu-with-tensorflow-42fa5f51b8af.
 ```
 tf.distribute.Strategy
 ```